gshipley/enterprise_training/AdminTraining.md

 * rhc

 In this lab, we are ready to start using OpenShift Enterprise to create our first application.
 To create an application, we will be using the *rhc app* command.
-In order to view all of the command available for the *rhc app* command, enter the following command:
+In order to view all of the swtich available for the *rhc app* command, enter the following command:

 	$ rhc app -h